By Adam Stromme

-Also implicit in the conventional narrative is that continuing to expand trade more and more will reap greater gains or that free trade agreements are necessary in order to facilitate the internationalization of trade.
-These claims is dubious at best, and FTAs are usually more about foreign policy than sound economics.
+Also implicit in the conventional narrative is that continuing to expand trade more and more will reap greater and greater gains, and that free trade agreements are necessary in order to facilitate the internationalization of trade.
+These claims are dubious at best, and FTAs are usually more about foreign policy than sound economics.
 In fact, solid estimates predict that the TPP will produce at most a .1% increase in US national income.
 This is because when producers are able to undercut previously existing markets, as was the case of China– easily the example that is most commonly burned into the American psyche– these structural adjustments can do more harm than good.
 More importantly, they will largely occur regardless of trade policy.

 On the other hand, using trade agreements in order to expedite this process or needlessly open otherwise secure industries to unfair, unethical, or unsustainable forms of competition is largely self defeating.
 While multinationals and their respective home countries– if they even need one— always vouch for these agreements in order to reap short term profits, the long term damages and dislocations are incalculable.
 And historically, labour and environmental interests’ rights are never protected under such agreements.
 That’s why people like John Conyers, the House member representing Detroit, are writing scathing articles about how trade agreements have exacerbated the problems of globalization, often needlessly.

 But the economics profession suffers from an intractable need to profess the virtues of free trade– as is increasingly distinct from fair trade.
 Paul Krugman, the Nobel prize-winning economist, described this phenomenon with his characteristic lucidity when he wrote about the TPP back in March: